lixiangyun/envoyproxy_doc_ZH_CN/v1APIreference/HTTPRouteconfiguration/Virtualhost.md

 	([required](#), string) The logical name of the virtual host.
 This is used when emitting certain statistics but is not relevant for forwarding.
 By default, the maximum length of the name is limited to 60 characters.
 This limit can be increased by setting the --max-obj-name-len command line argument to the desired value.

 - **domains**</br>
 	([required](#), array) A list of domains (host/authority header) that will be matched to this virtual host.
-Wildcard hosts are supported in the form of °∞*.foo.com°± or °∞*-bar.foo.com°±.
-Note that the wildcard will not match the empty string. e.g. °∞*-bar.foo.com°± will match °∞baz-bar.foo.com°± but not °∞-bar.foo.com°±.
-Additionally, a special entry °∞*°± is allowed which will match any host/authority header.
-Only a single virtual host in the entire route configuration can match on °∞*°±.
+Wildcard hosts are supported in the form of ‚Äú*.foo.com‚Äù or ‚Äú*-bar.foo.com‚Äù.
+Note that the wildcard will not match the empty string. e.g. ‚Äú*-bar.foo.com‚Äù will match ‚Äúbaz-bar.foo.com‚Äù but not ‚Äú-bar.foo.com‚Äù.
+Additionally, a special entry ‚Äú*‚Äù is allowed which will match any host/authority header.
+Only a single virtual host in the entire route configuration can match on ‚Äú*‚Äù.
 A domain must be unique across all virtual hosts or the config will fail to load.

 - **routes**</br>
 	([required](#), array) The list of routes that will be matched, in order, for incoming requests.
 The first route that matches will be used.

 - **cors**</br>
-	([optional](#), object) Specifies the virtual host°Øs CORS policy.
+	([optional](#), object) Specifies the virtual host‚Äôs CORS policy.

 - **require_ssl**</br>
 	([optional](#), string) Specifies the type of TLS enforcement the virtual host expects.
 Possible values are: